rcm32000/checks-for-understanding/module-2/backend/week_one.md

 12. What does HTTP stand for?
   HyperText Transfer Protocol
 13. What are the two ways to interpolate Ruby in an ERB view template?
 What's the difference between these two ways?
+  Instance Variable - Easier to read
+  Scope - Can mix with other scopes
 14. What's an ORM?
   Object Relational Mapping
 15. What's the most commonly used ORM in ruby (Sinatra & Rails)?